digitallyinduced/ihp/CONTRIBUTING.md

 }
 ```

+In the same way as with updating, running `nix flake update` after declaring a new version will update the `flake.lock` file to ensure consistency in all environments.

 ### New Releases

 When we're preparing a new release, e.g. the IHP v1.2.0 release, we'll create a new branch `v1.2` and merge the current master into that branch.